 TRUENAME will display "true" file names even if the files do not actually exist.

-As far as I know, there is no equivalent in either OS/2 or NT, though they both support it in their COMMAND.COM sessions.
+As far as I know, there is no equivalent in either OS/2 or NT, though both OS/2 and NT 4 support it in their COMMAND.COM sessions.

-You may want to use TrueName.cmd (Rexx) or TrueName.bat (NT) to get at least part of TRUENAME's functionality.
+You may want to use TrueName.exe (compiled C# code) TrueName.cmd (Rexx script) or TrueName.bat (NT batch file) to get at least part of TRUENAME's functionality.

 WHICH version 1.00 for DOS uses TRUENAME to display the fully qualified path of a specified program file name.